irsyadler/NoteFinder/README.md

 **Important**: The NoteFinder is tested in Windows and Linux environments.
 Unexpected bugs might appeared in macOS.

+#### PDF Document Title Editor (Please read before use ⚠️)

+The PDF document editor feature enables users to edit a document's title.
+It is difficult to do with popular PDF viewers such as Adobe Acrobat Reader, Google Chrome, or Microsoft Edge.
+However, the edit feature will re-generate the document using [pdf-lib](https://pdf-lib.js.org/).
+Although it is unlikely, a re-generated document may contain errors or corrupted data where it will no longer be accessible or readable.
+Hence, NoteFinder will make a backup copy of an original PDF document before the new document title is applied to ensure the original file remains unchanged.
+The backup file name is similar to the existing document with the ending `.pdf.backup.` To open this backup file, rename the file to remove the `.backup` extension.

 ## 🧪 Development & Testing
 NoteFinder is developed and tested on Windows (32/64 bit) environment.
 But all necessary items (including icon files) are already in place for other platform distributions.
 To develop and test the NoteFinder, please do the following: